HomeDing/homeding.github.io/elements/display/text.md

 > **postfix** -- This text is always send to the display as a postfix to the value.
 >
 > **fontsize** -- This is the fontsize to be used.
 Do not specify or use 0 to get the
 > default/smallest fontsize.
-For the OLED drivers the font sizes 10, 16 and 24 are supported.
+For the pixel based displays the supported font sizes correspond to the registered fonts.
 >
 > Be aware that the positions and fontsize of the configurations must match to the capabilities existing display.